Computer says no: Usage

 The "Computer says no" attitude often comes from larger companies that rely on information stored electronically.
 When this information is not updated, it can often lead to refusals of financial products or incorrect information being sent out to customers.
 These situations can often be resolved by an employee updating the information; however, when this cannot be done easily, the "Computer says no" attitude can be viewed as becoming prevalent when there is unhelpfulness as a result.
 This attitude can also occur when an employee fails to read human emotion in the customer and reacts according to his or her professional training or relies upon a script.
 This attitude also crops up when larger companies rely on computer credit scores and do not meet with a customer to discuss his or her individual needs, instead basing a decision upon information stored in computers.
 Some organisations attempt to offset this attitude by moving away from reliance on electronic information and using a human approach towards requests.

 "Computer says no" happens in a more literal sense when computer systems employ filters that prevent messages being passed along, as when these messages are perceived to include obscenities.
 When information is not passed through to the person operating the computer, decisions may be made without seeing the whole picture.

+The musician Jesca Hoop used the phrase in her 2017 song "Animal Kingdom Chaotic"; Pitchfork commented that "Computer screens, the implication goes, have turned us into a population of proxies who simulate doing things more than we actually do things."
+In 2025, the former tennis player Pat Cash used the phrase to criticise failures of Electronic line judges at the 2025 Wimbledon Championships.